ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/smoothie-maker-machine-give-away.markdown

 bg-image-hero: "https://assets.expresslyapp.com/asset-4ce6308d-399c-4c3f-b210-9737b7568c50.jpg"
 bg-image-first: "https://assets.expresslyapp.com/asset-9e1d399c-ea33-4525-92a8-47a2ba43286e.jpg"
 section1-content: "<p>The Nutri-Fit Blender from Andrew James is ideal for anyone\
-  \ looking for a fitness blender that can do more than just create smoothies!</p>\r\
+  \ looking for a fitness blender that can do more than just create smoothies!</p>\n\
-  \n<p>This versatile machine can create everything from nutritious protein shakes\
+  <p>This versatile machine can create everything from nutritious protein shakes and\
-  \ and detox smoothies to super healthy soups and even nut butters.\r\nIt deals with\
+  \ detox smoothies to super healthy soups and even nut butters.\nIt deals with the\
-  \ the toughest foods and extract all those crucial nutrients that you need to achieve\
+  \ toughest foods and extract all those crucial nutrients that you need to achieve\
-  \ your fitness and healthy goals!</p>\r\n<p>If you’re looking forward to creating\
+  \ your fitness and healthy goals!</p>\n<p>If you’re looking forward to creating\
   \ amazing smoothies and juices, enter the form below and you'll have a chance to\
-  \ win one of this for your kitchen!</p>"
+  \ win one of this for your kitchen!</p>\n"
 entry-title: "Win Andrew James Fitness Blender & Smoothie Maker Machine!"
-entry-content: "Enter the draw to win the Andrew James Fitness Blender & Smoothie\
+entry-content: "<p>Enter the draw to win the Andrew James Fitness Blender &amp; Smoothie\
   \ Maker Machine and get ready to boost your health by completing the form below\
-  \ before 23:59 on 19th July 2018."
+  \ before 23:59 on 19th July 2018.</p>\n"
 has-winner: false
 prize-description: "Andrew James Fitness Blender & Smoothie Maker Machine!"
 special-conditions: "Multiple entries are allowed up to one every day."